auberginehill/remove-empty-folders/README.md

             <ul>
                 <li>
                     <h5>Parameter <code>-Path</code></h5>
                     <p>with aliases <code>-Start</code>, <code>-Begin</code>, <code>-Folder</code>, and <code>-From</code>.
 The <code>-Path</code> parameter determines the starting point of the empty folder analyzation.
 The <code>-Path</code> parameter also accepts a collection of path names (separated by a comma).
-It's not mandatory to write <code>-Path</code> in the remove empty folders command to invoke the <code>-Path</code> parameter, as is shown in the Examples below, since Remove-EmptyFolders is trying to decipher the inputted queries as good as it is machinely possible within a 30 KB size limit.</p>
+It's not mandatory to write <code>-Path</code> in the remove empty folders command to invoke the <code>-Path</code> parameter, as is shown in the Examples below, since Remove-EmptyFolders is trying to decipher the inputted queries as good as it is machinely possible within a 40 KB size limit.</p>
                     <p>The paths should be valid file system paths to a directory (a full path name of a directory (i.e. folder path such as <code>C:\Windows</code>)).
 In case the path name includes space characters, please enclose the path name in quotation marks (single or double).
 If a collection of path names is defined for the <code>-Path</code> parameter, please separate the individual path names with a comma.
 The <code>-Path</code> parameter also takes an array of strings for paths and objects could be piped to this parameter, too.
-If no path is defined in the command launching Remove-EmptyFolders <code>$env:temp</code> gets searched for empty folders (and the found empty folders under <code>$env:temp</code> would be deleted).
+If no path is defined in the command launching Remove-EmptyFolders the user will be prompted to enter a <code>-Path</code> value.
 How deeply the filesystem structure is analysed (and how deeply buried empty folders are deleted) is toggled with the <code>-Recurse</code> parameter.</p>
                 </li>
             </ul>
         </td>